Full Mouth Reconstruction: The Pathway to Success

 • An incisal shade picture with the incisal edge of the shade tab held directly above the incisal edge of the tooth (see the above image).

-It is crucial to communicate the proposed plan and manage the patient’s expectations before starting the fabrication of the functional wax-up.
+Before starting the fabrication of the functional wax-up, it is crucial to communicate the proposed plan and manage the patient’s expectations.

 To accurately transmit the data necessary for the fabrication of the wax-up, the following must be provided: